Logo preload

 Corralling pesky bugs and issues

-Everyone in the same place means more direct communication, presentation, and collaboration to attend to smaller, nagging issues that usually get pushed aside in lieu of large(r) scale tasks.
+Having everyone in the same place allows for more direct communication, presentations, and collaboration to address smaller, nagging issues.
+These issues often get pushed aside in favor of larger-scale tasks but can be resolved more efficiently in person.

 Meeting new hires and seeing old friends

 Currently an entire third of our team works from somewhere beyond the glass doors of our St. Pete headquarters.
-Modern companies with well-established remote communication practices have Google Hangouts and Slack chat rooms, but nothing beats having a beer 2 feet away from someone who’s usually 1000 miles away and pixelated.
+Modern companies with well-established remote communication practices have Google Hangouts and Slack chat rooms.
+But still, nothing beats having a beer 2 feet away from someone who’s usually working remotely 1000 miles away and pixelated.

 Hard labor at the office